 As an owned firm of National Financial Partners Corp. ("NFP"), we are a member of a financial services network.
 Firms within the NFP network engage in one or more of its primary lines of business, which include corporate and executive benefits and property and casualty insurance brokerage.
 Firms are compensated through fees / commissions for services provided to clients in each of these lines of business.
 In addition to the standard fees received for the services provided to you, we or our affiliates may earn additional compensation for our role in providing certain products and services to you under separate contracts with insurance companies and group benefits providers.
-Insurance companies and group benefits providers are splaced with such insurance company or group benefits provider.
+Insurance companies and group benefits providers are compensation upon satisfaction of factors such as volume, persistency or profitability of the business placed with such insurance company or group benefits provider.
 In addition, such product and service providers may pay us or our affiliates to the support of NFP company conferences, conventions and other marketing efforts.

-· TriCo MEI MORANDUM STATE OF BOONE - HAMILTON To: From: Date: Subject: Board of Trustees Wes Merkle February 9, 2022 Surplus Equipment
+· TriCo MEMORANDUM STATE OF BOONE - HAMILTON To: From: Date: Subject: Board of Trustees Wes Merkle February 9, 2022 Surplus Equipment